CiscoISE/terraform-provider-ciscoise/docs/resources/self_registered_portal.md

 - **field_sms_provider** (Block List) (see [below for nested schema](#nestedblock--item--settings--self_reg_page_settings--field_sms_provider))
 - **field_user_name** (Block List) (see [below for nested schema](#nestedblock--item--settings--self_reg_page_settings--field_user_name))
 - **grace_access_expire_interval** (Number)
-- **grace_access_send_account_expiration** (Boolean)
+- **grace_access_send_account_expiration** (String)
 - **guest_email_blacklist_domains** (String) Disallow guests with an e-mail address from selected domains
 - **guest_email_whitelist_domains** (String) Self-registered guests whose e-mail address is in one of these domains will be allowed.
 Only valid if enableGuestEmailWhitelist = true
-- **include_aup** (Boolean) Include an Acceptable Use Policy (AUP) that should be displayed during login
+- **include_aup** (String) Include an Acceptable Use Policy (AUP) that should be displayed during login
 - **post_registration_redirect** (String) After the registration submission direct the guest user to one of the following pages.
 Only valid if requireGuestApproval = true.
 Allowed Values:
 - SELFREGISTRATIONSUCCESS,
 - LOGINPAGEWITHINSTRUCTIONS
 - URL
 - **post_registration_redirect_url** (String) URL where guest user is redirected after registration.
 Only valid if requireGuestApproval = true and postRegistrationRedirect = URL
 - **registration_code** (String) The registration code that the guest user must enter
-- **require_approver_to_authenticate** (Boolean) When self-registered guests require approval, an approval request is e-mailed to one or more sponsor users.
+- **require_approver_to_authenticate** (String) When self-registered guests require approval, an approval request is e-mailed to one or more sponsor users.
 If the Cisco ISE Administrator chooses to include an approval link in the e-mail, a sponsor user who clicks the link will be required to enter their username and password if this attribute is true.
 Only valid if requireGuestApproval = true
-- **require_aup_acceptance** (Boolean) Require the portal user to accept the AUP.
+- **require_aup_acceptance** (String) Require the portal user to accept the AUP.
 Only valid if includeAup = true
-- **require_guest_approval** (Boolean) Require self-registered guests to be approved if true
+- **require_guest_approval** (String) Require self-registered guests to be approved if true
-- **require_registration_code** (Boolean) Self-registered guests are required to enter a registration code
+- **require_registration_code** (String) Self-registered guests are required to enter a registration code
 - **selectable_locations** (List of String) Guests can choose from these locations to set their time zone
 - **selectable_sms_providers** (List of String) This attribute is an array of SMS provider names
 - **send_approval_request_to** (String) Specifies where approval requests are sent.
 Only valid if requireGuestApproval = true.
 Allowed Values:
 - SELECTEDEMAILADDRESSES,
 - PERSONBEINGVISITED
 - **sponsor_portal_list** (List of String)

 <a id="nestedblock--item--settings--self_reg_page_settings--field_company"></a>